 On the hunt for an impressive black Lusitano?
 Then this boy should be up for your consideration.
-On the top of his 1,73m at withers, this gorgeous young stallion has a pleasing way of going, boasting class and presence through the arena.
+On the top of his 1,73m at withers, this gorgeous stallion has a pleasing way of going, boasting class and presence through the arena.
 Displaying three correct paces, he has an ample and balanced canter, with quick and active hind leg action.
-Under saddle he is proving to be extremely comfortable, straight forward and willing to learn.
+Under saddle he is extremely comfortable, straight forward and willing to learn.
 His polite and honest nature make him an eligible candidate for ambitious amateurs who want a young horse with a great progression margin and tons of potential.
-This black gem is absolutely one to take further through the ranks!
-Will you take him there?
-Ask us more: firstname.lastname@example.org
+He can also be a superb option in case you're looking for a future breeding stallion - sired by Delicado OC, he will surely transmit color, dimension and dressage potential to his offspring.
+This black gem is certainly worth your consideration!
+Contact us to find out more: firstname.lastname@example.org

 To know more about this horse, please contact Lusitano World team.